-EPS geofoam is a lightweight foam plastic that's manufactured into blocks andcommonly used as a structural geofoam backfill.
-As EPS geofoam has a unit density that can be roughly as low as one pound per square foot, it's an extremely lightweight alternative to soil that's nearly 100 times lighter than most soils.
+EPS geofoam is a lightweight foam plastic that's manufactured into blocks and commonly used as a structural geofoam backfill.
+EPS geofoam has a unit density that can be roughly as low as one pound per square foot.
+It's an extremely lightweight alternative to soil that's nearly 100 times lighter than most soils.

 - Made for project locations with weak soil

 - Is perfect for projects with short timelines